diegoiast/fdbox/readme.md

 I created a Linux shell script which will populate a "C:" drive for development.
 Just execute it, and it will download all the compilers, and create an AUTOEXEC.BAT.

-Then in DosBox config, edited the start up files (usually at the end) to this:
+Then in DosBox config, edited the start-up files (usually at the end) to this:

     mount c /home/diego/fdbox/etc/dosbox